apache/trafficcontrol/docs/source/api/asns_id.rst

 ***************
 ``asns/{{id}}``
 ***************
-Deal with a specific ASN
+.. seealso:: `The Autonomous System Wikipedia page <https://en.wikipedia.org/wiki/Autonomous_system_%28Internet%29>` for an explanation of what an ASN actually is.

 ``GET``
 =======
+Deal with a specific Autonomous System Number (ASN).
 :Auth.
 Required: Yes
 :Roles Required: None
 :Response Type: Array